SAP-docs/btp-business-application-studio/docs/Create_a_Project_fa59c5a.md

 -   **[Creating a Project using the Wizard](Creating_a_Project_using_the_Wizard_75ff480.md "You can create projects based on your development scenario and your installed extensions using predefined templates.")**
-You can create projects based on your development scenario and your installed extensions using predefined templates.
+You can create projects based on your development scenario with your extensions installed using predefined templates.
 -   **[Creating a Project from the Terminal](Creating_a_Project_from_the_Terminal_c29e1a3.md "You can create projects based on your development scenario and your installed extensions using the terminal.")**
 You can create projects based on your development scenario and your installed extensions using the terminal.